glotzerlab/coxeter/paper/paper.md

 These different types of shape families are handled using identical APIs, so users can easily switch between shapes that have completely different mathematical definitions using a single line of code.
 Shape families generate coxeter shape classes from input parameters, simplifying access to computed geometric and physical properties.

-A number of such families are bundled into coxeter, but just as importantly, the framework allows users to work with arbitrary lists of shapes provided as dictionaries of attributes corresponding to specified schemata.
+A number of such families are bundled into coxeter, but just as importantly, the framework allows users to work with arbitrary lists of shapes provided as dictionaries of attributes.
 This dictionary-based definition can be trivially converted to JSON, making it trivial to share representations of shapes.
 The library also stores mappings from digital object identifiers (DOIs) to families, so that any user can contribute families associated with published research to make them immediately collectively accessible.
 We anticipate that the set of shape families in coxeter will grow over time as users generate and contribute their shape families to coxeter, with the goal of providing a centralized repository for use in reproducing and extending prior research, particularly in the field of shape-driven nanoparticle self-assembly.